 The Long Term Care Planning is for Everyone

 A major part of elder law is planning for senior housing options and especially long term care stays.
 As our population ages, families are confronted with the choice of where to live and how to make that medically and financially possible.
 A major study suggested that almost 70% of individuals 65 or older would need a long term care stay at some point in their lives, so this is an issue that affects everyone and property planning is critical.[i]
-In 2017, the national median cost for a private room in a skilled nursing facility was $97,455, or about $8,000 per month.[ii]
+In 2019, the annual national median cost for a private room in a skilled nursing facility was $102,200, or about $8,517 per month.[ii]
 The average stay is slightly more than two years.
 When faced with this obstacle, clients, or their loved ones, are stuck paying for care and rapidly spend their hard-earned assets.
 Our law firm’s article on Long Term Care: What’s It All About? provides more details.

 How to Pay for Care?